-The role of the arts in expressing, shaping, nourishing and critiquing Christian faith, including how the arts in different theological traditions might enrich Christian ministry and mission.
+An exploration of the role of the arts in expressing, shaping, nourishing and critiquing Christian faith and theology.

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - PAST 322